Math 140A - Notes

 4. If sup S < inf S, what can you say about S?

-The comment in footnote 8 essentially constitutes a synthetic definition of the real numbers: there
+The comment in footnote 7 constitutes a synthetic definition of the real numbers: there is essentially

-First one defines N, Z and Q. Use Peano’s axioms and proceed as in sections 1 and 2.
-The operations
+First one defines N, Z and Q. Use Peano’s axioms and proceed as in sections 1.1 and 1.2.
+The

-+, · and are defined, first on N and then for Z and Q building on the concepts for the integers.
+operations +, · and are defined, first on N and then for Z and Q building on these concepts for the

-is a non-empty proper subset of Q with the following properties:
+is a non-empty proper subset of Q with the properties:

 and s Q with s < r, then s α